Flight Delay Compensation in the UK

 You can find the full text of the regulation on this link.

-Compensation for UK Delayed Flight: Cash or Flight Vouchers?
+Compensation for UK delayed flight: Cash or flight vouchers?

 When your flight is delayed, your airline may offer you compensation in the form of flight vouchers.
 Of course when you’re tired and frustrated and someone is offering you a voucher for a new flight, it’s very hard to say ‘no’.

 However, you should check that by accepting a voucher, you’re not waiving your right to claim for the compensation you’re legally entitled to.
-UK and EU regulations clearly state that compensation should be paid in cash, electronic transfer or checks, unless the passenger chooses to accept travel vouchers instead.
+UK and EU regulations clearly state that compensation should be paid in cash, electronic transfer or cheques, unless the passenger chooses to accept travel vouchers instead.

 Essentially, it’s your choice as to whether to accept the vouchers or not.
-The data says that most people do.

 But you must remember that it’s worth finding out what you might be entitled to if you refuse the airline’s offer and insist on cash instead.